 - Driver updater software might also come in handy for fixing Bluetooth issues.

 Many users connect Bluetooth peripherals with their desktops or laptops.
-However, some users have posted on support forums about audio stuttering issue that arises when they utilize Bluetooth audio devices with their PCs.
-One user said this in a forum post:
+However, some users have posted on support forums about audio stuttering issues when using Bluetooth audio devices with their PCs.
+For example, one user said this in a forum post:

 As of recent, when connecting any pair of Bluetooth headphones or devices, I would get stuttering problems when using Bluetooth headphones.
 The audio would frequently cut in and out randomly, and it would frequently disconnect, even when it was fully charged.